Health Insurance for Full Time RVers: What You Need to Know in 2026

 Best State for RV Health Insurance

-Fortunately, one of the most popular states to establish residency in for full-timers is also one of the best when it comes to finding a healthcare plan that will cover you no matter where you wander!
+Fortunately, one of the most popular states to establish residency in for full-timers is also one of the best when it comes to health insurance for full-time RVers – Florida.

 Along with having a workable option for full-timers, Florida is also one of the states where insurance is most affordable in general.
-So while you still might be paying a $200 premium, and that monthly chunk of change might still feel painful, just know it could be worse if you enrolled in a different state!

 RVer Insurance Exchange

-RVer insurance exchange is a platform that connects RV owners with knowledgeable, licensed insurance representatives that specialize in RV insurance.
+RVer insurance exchange is a platform that connects RV owners with knowledgeable, licensed insurance representatives who specialize in RV insurance.
 It serves as a centralized hub where full-time or part-time RVers can obtain quotes, compare coverage options, and purchase insurance policies specifically tailored for RVers.
 Representatives assist with researching, choosing, and enrolling in the right insurance.
 This group is fantastic at helping RVers find insurance plans that work for them and their unique living situations, so they can rest easy knowing they will be cared for no matter where they roam.

 In addition to health insurance, they can also help you obtain dental and vision coverage.